 Digital technologies have led us to a situation in which such institutions have to be more aware in detecting plagiarism.
 This would help them keep their academic reputation.
 It also make it fair on those students, including you, who try follow the plagiarism rules and regulations.
 Nowadays, criminals can become more technological and could counter-crime agencies, and vice versa.
 This then, is an ongoing battle, which evolves as one side responds to the other.

 The key to this battle in the academic world is that of teachers and lecturers.
-Plagiarism can be identified by noticing changes in writing style.
+Writing styles can help teachers identify plagiarism.
 Therefore, teachers might be able to identify when a student’s work has undergone a drastic change in style.
 This could act as a red flag for further investigation.
 If all students’ work, including yours and mine, is put through plagiarism detection software such as Viper, then this should serve to decrease levels of plagiarism.
 This would then make plagiarizing to risky for students.

 These digital technologies can help to eliminate plagiarism.
 It is important for us to use such technologies to our own advantage.
 Although digital technologies can be seen as both a curse and a blessing the benefits of these technologies could help you.
 Plagiarism in the Digital Age is becoming easier to detect, so you should be warned, and take appropriate action to protect yourself from acts of accidental plagiarism.